When You Tell Me That You Love Me

-"When You Tell Me That You Love Me" is a song by American singer Diana Ross, released on August 20, 1991 as the lead single from her nineteenth studio album, The Force Behind the Power (1991).
+"When You Tell Me That You Love Me" is a song by American singer Diana Ross, released on August 20, 1991, as the lead single from her nineteenth studio album, The Force Behind the Power (1991).
 The song was released on the Motown label in the United States and by EMI Records in the United Kingdom.
 It was written by Albert Hammond and John Bettis, and produced by Peter Asher.
 A sentimental ballad, it became the album's biggest hit, peaking at number 37 on the US Billboard R&B singles chart and number two on the UK Singles Chart.
-Ross considers it one of her signature songs and it was subsequently covered by various artists.
-The UK release of "When You Tell Me That You Love Me" included her 1985 hit "Chain Reaction".
+The UK release also included her 1985 hit "Chain Reaction".
+Ross considers it one of her signature songs and it was subsequently covered by various artists, such as a duet between Julio Iglesias and Dolly Parton in 1994, Westlife and Ross in 2005, and Sissel Kyrkjebø and José Carreras in 2007.

 Critical reception

-Larry Flick from Billboard described the song as "a dramatically produced power ballad.
+Larry Flick from Billboard magazine described the song as "a dramatically produced power ballad.
 Gratefully, track is less trend-conscious than Ross's more recent efforts, though this is far from her strongest work.
 Regardless, diehard fans will love it—as will AC radio programmers."
 Henderson and DeVaney from Cashbox called it a "highly commercial pop ballad" and a "slick single".
 In the review of the album, the magazine declared it as a "potential hit" and a "dramatic ballad".
 Jan DeKnock from Chicago Tribune named it the album's "strongest ballad".
 A reviewer from Liverpool Echo wrote, "And while Diana Ross's voice couldn't be more different, this track does have some of that radio-friendly style.
 It starts like a sophisticated ballad, with quiet piano and voice. and builds into an emotional climax, complete with a bit of rock guitar.
 It's perfectly produced and perfectly predictable."
 Connie Johnson from Los Angeles Times viewed it as "a gorgeously gushy ballad that’s perfect for Ross’ theatrical delivery.
 Peter Asher had a hand in producing this track, on which Ross manages to appear unpretentious and guilelessly sweet."
 Newcastle Evening Chronicle remarked the singer's "romantic mood" on the song.
 Stephen Holden from New York Times felt it "strongly echoes the sentiments" of "Wind Beneath My Wings".